El-Daro/valve-source-tools/docs/examples/advanced.md

 ```

 Notice that here every `data` entry has a unique key that starts with `hammerid-`.
 Although the vast majority of LUMP file entries represent entities with their unique hammerid's, there are some exceptional cases where there is no hammerid present.
 In those cases the `classname` property is used to construct the unique name.
-- Hammerids are used to pair them with `.vmf`'s entity id's and replace the information with the one provided in `.lmp` — or, if no corresponding id was found, the entity gets added as a new one.
+- Hammerids are used to pair them with `.vmf`'s entity id's and replace the information with the one provided in `.lmp` — or, if no corresponding id was found, to add an entity as a new one.
 - Same principle works with the `classname` property if there is no `hammerid` in the LUMP section.
 - However, imported VMF has no names assigned to any of the class entries.
 The comparison and identifications is done manually.
 This also means that for imported LMP you can access different entries both by index (example above) and `hammerid` like this: